Notable People

 That debut did more than make him famous young.
 It established the pattern of his career.
 Bernstein arrived in public as a communicator under pressure, someone who could make a difficult thing vivid in real time.

 His route there was unusually American.
 The Bernstein Office biography notes that he was born in Lawrence, Massachusetts, to Samuel and Jennie Bernstein, middle-class Ukrainian Jewish immigrants.
-He studied at Harvard, then the Curtis Institute, and built a crucial apprenticeship at Tanglewood under Serge Koussevitzky.
+He studied at Harvard, then the Curtis Institute, and built a formative apprenticeship at Tanglewood under Serge Koussevitzky.
 By the time the Philharmonic emergency came, he had already trained across multiple worlds: academic music, conducting craft, piano, composition, and public performance.

 He refused to stay inside one musical lane